StinkTheStinker/Stinks-charts/README.md

 ----- Renders the songs -----
 Jordan Santiago - Not rendered the charts yet, but possibly will soon.
- - Reason why is because some shaders like the "BlockedGlitchEffect" breaks the game for low end computers, even though that it works fine on Dave and Bambi
+ - Reason why is because some shaders like the "BlockedGlitchEffect" breaks the game for low end computers, even though that it works fine on Dave and Bambi.
+Now why can't i render it?
+I have a Low end pc.